Test case prioritization using test case diversification and fault-proneness estimations: Introduction

-This paper makes the following contributions: \begin{itemize} \item We provide an approach to leverage existing coverage-based TCP methods in a clustering-based TCP scheme.
-This approach led to the development of new TCP methods which are based on test case coverage data and take advantage of diversification of test cases for TCP. \item We propose a novel approach to combine fault history data and test case diversification, in the context of coverage-based TCP. \item We design a customized defect prediction method to estimate the fault-proneness of a code unit.
-This method is customized to work when only a small set of bugs is available and utilizes the information from all versions of the source code history. \item We present an empirical evaluation using five open-source projects containing in total 357 versions of the projects.
+To more accurately assess our study, we raise the following research questions: \begin{itemize} \item {\bf RQ1:} The traditional total and additional TCP strategies have proven to be successful for coverage-based TCP \cite{rothermel2002empirical, hao2015optimal, hao2014unified}.
+How do the proposed clustering-based TCP methods compare to the traditional coverage-based TCP strategies in terms of fault detection performance? \item {\bf RQ2:} Does incorporating fault-proneness improve the proposed clustering-based TCP algorithm in terms of fault detection performance? \item {\bf RQ3:} What is the influence of the clustering parameters (distance function and the number of clusters) on the effectiveness of the proposed TCP algorithms? \end{itemize} This paper makes the following contributions: \begin{itemize} \item We provide an approach to leverage existing coverage-based TCP methods in a clustering-based TCP scheme.
+This approach led to the development of new TCP methods which are based on test case coverage data and take advantage of the diversification of test cases for TCP. \item We propose a novel approach to combine fault history data and test case diversification, in the context of coverage-based TCP. \item We design a customized defect prediction method to estimate the fault-proneness of a code unit.
+This method is customized to work when only a small set of recorded bugs are available and utilizes the information from all versions of the source code history. \item We present an empirical evaluation using five open-source projects containing in total 357 versions of the projects.
 Results show that our proposed approach could improve existing coverage-based TCP techniques.

 \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{sec:background} presents the background material.
 Section~\ref{sec:methodology} presents our approach to solving the problem and our proposed method.
 Section~\ref{sec:empirical_study} presents the setup of our empirical evaluation and Section~\ref{sec:results} shows the results of our experiments.
 In Section~\ref{sec:discussion} the empirical results and threats to the validity of this study are discussed.
 Section~\ref{sec:related_work} summarizes the most related work to this paper.
 Finally, Section~\ref{sec:conclusions} contains the conclusions and future work of this paper.